 Buttigieg said China is attempting to promote what he called authoritarian capitalism across the world, and the U.S. should counter with its own economic value system.
 He said the Chinese government also is expanding its intelligence efforts, calling it a surveillance state, and the U.S needs to counter that.

-He said China is filling a vacuum left by America's withdrawal from the world stage and criticized Trump's tariffs on the country, which he said is raising prices on Americans.
-He said 20th Century policies won't work in today's world, and the problem is bigger than the cost of a home appliance.
+He said China is filling a vacuum left by America's withdrawal from the world stage and criticized Trump's tariffs on the country, which he said are raising prices on Americans.
+Buttigieg said 20th-century policies won't work in today's world, and the problem is bigger than the cost of a home appliance.

-But, he pointed out, the U.S. also should look for areas with which it can work with China, such as combating climate change.
+But, he pointed out, the U.S. also should look for opportunities to work with China, such as combating climate change.

 Tougher policy toward Israel